May 2, 2023

 While in urology research, I worked mainly on prostate cancer trials.
 As part of that focus, I worked on every second-generation antiandrogen clinical trial for all the oral agents currently on the market today.
 Antiandrogen medications are a type of prostate cancer treatment.
 They work by blocking the effects of androgen hormones in the body; blocking androgen hormones can help prevent prostate cancer cells from growing.

 In 2021, I had a short transition to the CRO world.
 I truly enjoyed the time I spent working in study start-up at the CRO, but I learned that I wanted to make a more direct and significant impact in my clinical research work.
-So, in April 2022, I transitioned back to working at the site level and took a position as Lead CRC in the Hudson District with Circuit Clinical.
+So, in April 2022, I transitioned back to working at the site level and took a position as Lead CRC in the Hudson, New York District with Circuit Clinical.
 After this, I became the Regional Research Manager-Hudson overseeing clinical research operations for Crystal Run Healthcare and Middletown Medical.
-I am currently still in this role and feel blessed to continue to have the opportunity to work in clinical research.
+I am now the Senior Site Director, overseeing both the Hudson and Western New York Districts and I feel blessed to continue to have the opportunity to work in clinical research.
 Clinical research trials should be a treatment option for everyone.
 Circuit has brought research opportunities to Hudson Valley, NY.
 Patients will no longer have to drive an hour or more to participate in a clinical research study.
 We are right here and right now, in their community.

 2. What made you want to work in clinical research (and/or healthcare)?